Kong/cloud-migration-journey/docs/explore/phase2.md

 Oct 04 21:21:37 ip-10-0-0-47 systemd[1]: Started Kuma Global Control Plane.
 Oct 04 21:21:37 ip-10-0-0-47 bash[9676]: kuma-cp: logs will be stored in "/tmp/kuma-cp.log"
 ```

-In order to run the global control plane, the kuma binaries were downloaded and created a systemD service to run the process.

 **On-Prem Zone Control Plane**